yespranit/simple-Blling.py/README.md

 this python script continuously accept numerical input (prices) from the user and keeps adding them.
 The addition stops as the user press x, after which the final bill total is displayed.

+# feature
-# Repeatedly asks the user to enter numbers
+1.Repeatedly asks the user to enter numbers

-1.Automatically adds each number to the total
+2.Automatically adds each number to the total

-2.Stops when user enters x
+3.Stops when user enters x

-3.hows running total after each entry
+4.hows running total after each entry

-4.Handles invalid (non-numeric) input
+5.Handles invalid (non-numeric) input

 # How to Run